Is it time to let a senior client go?

 Another possible situation may be that your client has suffered many mini strokes or one major stroke and requires a higher level of daily care.

-You may feel you need to make a change because you are unable to communicate with family members of a senior client, and it it is a source of constant stress.
+You may feel you need to make a change because you are unable to communicate effectively with family members of a senior client, and it may be a current source of stress.
 These examples are only a few of the reasons why you may let go of a senior client go.

 One thing that is for sure is that change is inevitable and as a caregiver your ability to adapt is what will make or break you as a caregiver to seniors.
-You must have clarity about what your strengths and weaknesses to offer your most valuable services to your senior clients.
+You must have clarity about what your strengths and weaknesses are in order to offer the most valuable services to your senior clients.

 How to let a senior client go